Expand description

 Safety

-must have the same metadata as this
+slot must have the same metadata as this.

 sourcepub fn forget(this: Self) -> Slot<'a, T>